Cagatayisil/Virtual-Gram-staining-of-bacteria-using-CGANs/README.md

 ## How to start
 * Download test data and checkpoints from this [link](https://drive.google.com/drive/folders/1f9eNcxyflmZJ7G47pdd6KyEzRdBxuTiU?usp=drive_link).
-* Move test_data and ckpts folders into the repository folder
+* Move test_data and ckpts folders into the repository folder.
-* Run test_npy.py file in your CPU or GPU
+* Run test_npy.py file in your CPU or GPU.

 ## Requirements
 * Tensorflow 2.10